-Each channel also has space for a profile icon.Your channel icon shows over your channel art banner.
-It’s the icon that shows next to your videos and channel on YouTube watch pages.
+Each channel also has space for a profile icon/picture.
+This icon shows next to your videos and channel on all YouTube pages.
 The key here is to select something that will look good at very small resolutions – many brands opt to use their logo here.

 To update your channel icon, head to your channel homepage and hover over your current channel icon until you see the edit icon appear.
-Click on that icon and you’ll be able to upload a new icon:
+Click on that icon, and you can upload a new profile icon.